Andrey2809-sys/FereOS/README.md

 ## 🧠 A Note from the Developer

 > Hey!
 I'm a 15-year-old developer who tried everything in programming - from web to apps.
 But when I discovered low-level programming and OS development, it just clicked.
-This is where the real magic happens!

-FereOS is my first operating system.
+This is where the real magic happens!FereOS is my first operating system.
 I built it after just 1-2 weeks of learning.
 It's not perfect, but it's MINE.
-Every line of code taught me something new about how computers actually work.

-If you're a young developer thinking about trying OS dev - JUST DO IT.
+Every line of code taught me something new about how computers actually work.If you're a young developer thinking about trying OS dev - JUST DO IT.
 Don't let anyone tell you it's too hard.
 Start small, keep learning, and build cool shit!

 ## 🚀 What's Next?